okTurtles/group-income/docs/Getting-Started-frontend.md

 ### Why??

+Two main reasons:

-Managing web servers is a PITA.
+1. Managing web servers is a PITA.
+2. Web apps can become huge, and bundlers like browserify/webpack make loading them more efficient by loading (and unloading) only those resources/components that are currently needed.

 It used to be that servers would render HTML (using a server-side templating language and/or programming language like PHP) for each page that is visited.
 Everyone remembers putting this in their HTML (right?):